dellsystem/dellsystem.github.io/reading-group/index.md

 ### August 9: [Maya Goodfellow](https://twitter.com/MayaGoodfellow)

 On migration, the concept of "open borders", and what progressive migration policy would look like under a Labour government.
+Chaired by [Benny Hunter](https://twitter.com/BennnyH).

 * [Labour and Migration: No More Racing to the Bottom](http://novaramedia.com/2017/11/16/labour-and-migration-no-more-racing-to-the-bottom/) for Novara Media
 * [Labour & Immigration](https://newsocialist.org.uk/labour-immigration/) for New Socialist